"Lab grown diamonds are absolutely real diamonds," according to Brilliant Earth. Seriously? What the FRAK?!?! You've got to be kidding!

 Of course, it didn't take long before one of them said: "If you're going to put a ring on it, then the diamond had better be real."

-According to James Allen "Lab-created diamonds offer identical optical and chemical composition" and further down, JA implies they're the real deal.
+According to James Allen, "Lab-created diamonds offer identical optical and chemical composition."
+Further down the page, JA implies "they're the real deal."

-Now.
-If you’re anything like me, then you're probably beginning to realize that there are some things about diamonds cooked up in a laboratory that don't make sense.
+If you’re anything like me, you probably realize that there are things about diamonds cooked up in a laboratory that doesn’t make sense.

-The advertising used to promote lab-grown diamonds for example.
-I personally think that it's deceptive and misleading to imply that man made diamonds look the same as natural diamonds because there are distinct differences.
+The advertising used to promote lab-grown diamonds, for example.
+It seems deceptive and misleading to imply that human-made diamonds look the same as natural diamonds.

-Why then are companies like Brilliant Earth and James Allen suggesting that natural and man made diamonds are identical?
 Perhaps because “Facts are irrelevant.
-What matters is what the consumer believes.” – Seth Godin
+What matters is what the consumer believes.” – Seth Godin.

-After all, one of the basic truths of advertising is that it’s not what you say, it’s how you say it.
+After all, one of the fundamental truths of advertising is that it’s not what you say; it’s how you say it.

-Arguably, it’s fair to say that it's up to you to decide whether to interpret their statements literally, figuratively, or rather loosely.
+Arguably, it’s up to you to interpret their statements literally, figuratively, or rather loosely.

-Needless to say that sometimes the people who write advertising and promotional copy about diamonds don’t always have the technical expertise and experience to fully understand the intricacies of man made diamonds.
+Needless to say that sometimes the people who write advertising and promotional copy about diamonds don’t always have the technical expertise and experience to understand the intricacies of human-made diamonds fully.